PrinsFrank/standards/README.md

 CountryAlpha3::from('NLD')->formatNumber(42.42, LanguageAlpha2::Dutch_Flemish); // '42,42'

-public function foo(CountryAlpha2 $countryAlpha2) {}             // Use spec as typehint to enforce valid value
+function foo(CountryAlpha2 $countryAlpha2) {}             // Use spec as typehint to enforce valid value

 ```